 Trey: Great question, and certainly one without an easy answer.
 Here’s one attempt: data science is the use of statistics, machine learning, software engineering, and domain knowledge to a) extract information from data, b) make predictions using that information, and c) put those predictions to use in some applied setting.
 That’s a wordy answer!
 And we can quibble about how to assign the weights to each of those components.
 Or, we could just link to Drew Conway’s famous Data Science Venn Diagram.
 I don’t think data science only involves big data or fancy algorithms like deep neural networks.
 But I do think that using statistics and machine learning are necessary components.

-You have a strong quantitative background from your time in academia.
-What mistakes do you see people who lack your rigorous quantitative training often making?
+You have a strong quantitative background.
+What mistakes do you see people who lack your rigorous quantitative training making?

 Trey: Full disclosure, I have an uncompleted PhD from UW.
 I am what is known as ABD.
 I think people without solid training in some kind of quantitative discipline often get caught up in tooling and programming language debates like, should you learn R or Python?
 What package do I need to use random forests?
 And so on.
 Lacking some solid understanding of the algorithms you’re applying can be dangerous, because you don’t know when things aren’t working the way they’re supposed to.
 I also see a lot of people making basic correlation/causation errors, whether they intend to or not, because they don’t have the healthy skepticism of one’s own models that often comes through years of education.